Seattle Sea lions

 California sea lions are found from Vancouver Island, British Columbia to the southern tip of Baja California in Mexico.
 They breed mainly on offshore islands, ranging from southern California’s Channel Islands south to Mexico, although a few pups have been born on Año Nuevo and the Farallon Islands in central California.
 There is a distinct population of California sea lions at the Galapagos Islands.
 A third population in the Sea of Japan became extinct, probably during World War II.

 Most pups are born in June or July and weigh 13 to 20 pounds (6 to 9 kg).
 They nurse for at least five to six months and sometimes over a year.
 Mothers recognize pups on crowded rookeries through smell and vocalizations.
 Pups also learn to recognize the smell and vocalizations of their mothers.
 Breeding takes place a few weeks after birth.
 Males patrol territories and bark almost continuously during the breeding season.

 California sea lions are very social animals, and groups often rest closely packed together at favored haul-out sites on land or float together on the ocean’s surface in “rafts.”
 They are sometimes seen “porpoising,” or jumping out of the water, presumably to speed up their swimming.
 Sea lions have also been seen “surfing” breaking waves.
 California sea lions are opportunistic eaters, feeding on squid, octopus, herring, rockfish, mackerel, and small sharks.
 In turn, sea lions are preyed upon by Orcas (killer whales) and great white sharks.

-Their population is growing steadily, and California sea lions can be seen in many coastal spots such as the Monterey Coast Guard jetty and PIER 39 in San Francisco.
+California Sea Lion population is growing steadily, and California sea lions can be seen in many coastal spots such as the Puget Sound.
 The current population is approximately 238,000.